Delprince/smart-audio-safety-coat/systemarchitecture.md

 # LED indicator light showing charging or pairing status (this can be optional)
 ## Backend (Core Processing Layer)
 # Bluetooth Audio Module
-Receives wireless signals from mobile phone for music or call
+Receives wireless signals from mobile phone for music or call.
 # Microcontroller/logic
 Manage incoming signals to speakers and button actions
 # Power Management Circuit